senyosimpson/blog/content/posts/rust-error-handling.md

 ---
 title: "Ergonomic error handling with Rust"
-date: 2021-02-20
+date: 2021-03-28
 draft: true
 image: https://www.kolpaper.com/wp-content/uploads/2020/07/Vaporwave-Error-Wallpaper.jpg
 ---

 Prior to learning Rust, I never knew error handling was actually a big deal.
-It never struck me that there are alternative ways to handling errors, that error messages should be as informative as possible or even that you should take time to write robust error handling logic in your code.
+It never struck me that there are alternative ways to handling errors, that error messages should be as informative as possible, or even that you should take time to write robust error handling logic in your code.
-It's obvious in retrospect but in Python-land, there isn't as big a chorus on error handling.
+It's obvious in retrospect, but in Python-land, there isn't as big a chorus on error handling.

 Rust's story is still developing and as a result there are conversations about every aspect of the language.
-With a strong emphasis on making developing in Rust enjoyable, there is plenty healthy debate going on.
-Just ask anyone about async Rust.
-With that being said, error handling is an ongoing and important discussion.
-The language attempts to make error handling ergonomic.
-I think they've done a great job of it so far.
-As I started to read more about error handling, I realised there was so much I had never considered.
+With a strong emphasis on making developing in Rust enjoyable, there is plenty of healthy debate going on.
+Error handling is an ongoing and important discussion in the community.
+The language attempts to make error handling ergonomic and I think they've done a great job of it so far.
+As I started to read more about it, I realised there was so much I had never considered.
 Writing good errors and having robust error handling logic are core features of writing good software.
 Alongside this, they contribute immensely to developer experience.
-Anyone who has come across the Rust compiler will tell you the world of difference its error messages make.
+Anyone who has come across the Rust compiler will tell you the world of difference its error reports make.
 Without further ado, let's jump into the world of error handling.

 ## Why you should learn about distributed systems

 [Why you should learn about distributed systems]: #why-you-should-learn-about-distributed-systems

-I have a growing interest in distributed systems.
-I'm not even sure why because distributed systems are always broken and you're unsure of everything!
-You made a request to another service and never got a response?
-Well maybe the service was down or there was a network interruption and it never got delivered or it got delivered and the request ran successfully but there was a network interruption on response or the service is completely overwhelmed.
-As you can see, it's a mess.
-However, it's not all doom and gloom!
-Thankfully, we can be certain about one thing.
-The system *will* have failures.
-All.
-The.
-Time.
-Like I said, great news :) In distributed systems, failure is normal.
-These systems are built to be fault-tolerant.
-If there is anything that has stuck with me since learning more about them, it is this: build for failure.
+In distributed systems, if there is anything you can be certain of, it is that your system *will* fail.
+Failure is normal.
+These systems must be built to be fault-tolerant.
+In learning more about them, one idea really stuck with me and shaped my thinking: build for failure.
 This thinking is applicable in most aspects of software development.
-Ignoring error paths is asking for a disaster.
 How many times have you used software and it returns the world's most unhelpful error messages?
 It once took me about a full working day to debug an error that was fixed by using a jpg image instead of a png.
-The error message had absolutely nothing to do with the image format though and so I wasted countless hours researching and debugging.
+The error message had absolutely nothing to do with the image format and so I wasted countless hours researching and debugging.
 The application was not built to handle (reasonable) failures.
-I'd be lying if I said all the code I have written had great error handling.
-In fact, I used to ignore error paths like it is nothing.
-Runtime errors were my best friend for far too long.
-Fortunately, I have left my dark ways.

 Error handling is such an important part of development precisely because it allows us to handle failure.
 It improves our ability to reason about our software; we understand the myriad ways it may fail.
-When we do have failures, great error messages help us diagnose problems efficiently.
+When encounter failures, great error messages help us diagnose problems efficiently.
 This in turn boosts productivity and leads to an improved developer experience.

 ## Shifting paradigms

 [Shifting paradigms]: #shifting-paradigms

-Newer breeds of languages (e.g Rust, Go) have returned to ways of ancient past by returning errors instead of using exceptions.
-Coming from Python, I found this strange but quickly became a fan, particularly of Rust's approach to it (of course).
-The mix of encoding errors in the type system, making them explicit in function signatures and enforcing handling them solved a whole host of problems I had been facing in Python, most of them due to my own sloppiness.
-There is plenty of debate on exceptions vs returning errors.
-While I am a fan of returning errors, there are merits to both approaches.
+Languages like Rust and Go have returned to ways of ancient past by returning errors instead of using exceptions.
+Being accustomed to exceptions, I did not understand the benefits of returning errors.
+Through researching it, I came across justifications for its use:

 * Returning errors is explicit.
 In Python, any function *could* throw an exception.
 Short of reading the source code or the documentation, you're left for dead.
 If errors are returned, e.g